Agile Software Development: The Future of the Healthcare Industry

 Healthcare is a complex industry and healthcare organizations often face great pressure to meet regulatory and data management requirements.
 According to International Data Corporation (IDC) the total amount of data has grown to 2.7 billion terabytes in 2012.
 The growth of data volumes is unlikely to slow down in the future and it brings various challenges for healthcare organizations to face.

-Since the latest healthcare project of the United States Federal Government, named HealthCare.gov, the $500 million online insurance market has failed there are lots of discussions about whether Waterfall or Agile software development approach is the right for Healthcare industry.
+Since the healthcare project HealthCare.gov, the $500 million online insurance market of the United States Federal Government, – failed, there has been a lot of discussion about whether Waterfall or Agile software development approach is the right course for Healthcare industry.

 Benefits of Agile for Medical Device Development and Healthcare Organizations:

 - Scalability – it is crucial for organizations to deal with large data volumes and to control costs.

 - Compliance – it is critical to organizations in the Healthcare industry to avoid failing intentional standards which could result in expensive penalties, the death or serious injury of patients.

 - Agility – it is the ability to adapt to change and it allows companies to adapt new standards without running expensive development.

 - Accessibility – To access data accessible from anywhere improves collaboration within the organization.

 Check out codeBeamer ALM for Medical Device Development to learn how to face the challenge to be compliant with standards, to meet the rapidly changing requirement specifications and to achieve full traceability.